isleofcode/ember-cordova/docs/services/cordova.md

 The `subscribe` util should be used at the top-level of your Ember object, much like a call to `Ember.computed` or `Ember.on`.
-In-function usage like the following is discouraged, as it generally won't "work" as you'd "expect":
+In-function usage like the following is discouraged, as it generally won't "work" as you'd "expect".
+For this case use Ember.Evented (below).

 ```
 import Ember from 'ember';